Also known as: “weed,” “pot,” “bud,” “grass,” “herb,” “Mary Jane,” “MJ,” “reefer,” “skunk,” “boom,” “gangster,” “kif,”

-Of the approximately 400 chemicals in marijuana, delta-9-tetrahydrocannabinol, known as THC, is responsible for many of the drug’s psychotropic (mind-altering) effects.
+Of the more than 500 chemicals in marijuana, delta-9-tetrahydrocannabinol, known as THC, is responsible for many of the drug’s psychotropic (mind-altering) effects.
 It’s this chemical that changes how the brain works, distorting how the mind perceives the world.

 In addition, four states and the District of Columbia have legalized marijuana for adult recreational use.
 Because of concerns over the possible harm to the developing teen brain and the risk of driving under the influence, marijuana use by people under age 21 is prohibited in all states.

 Strength and Potency

 The amount of THC in marijuana has increased over the past few decades.
-In the early 1990’s, the average THC content was about 3.74 percent for marijuana and 7.5 percent for sinsemilla in the early 1990’s to almost 10 percent for marijuana and 16 percent for sinsemilla in 2013.1 Scientists don’t yet know what this increase in potency means for a person’s health.
+In the early 1990’s, the average THC content was about 3.74 percent for marijuana and 7.5 percent for sinsemilla.In 2013, it was almost 10 percent for marijuana and 16 percent for sinsemilla in 2013.1 Scientists don’t yet know what this increase in potency means for a person’s health.
 It could be that users take in higher amounts of THC, or they may adjust how they consume marijuana (like smoke or eat less) to compensate for the greater potency.